fink-arthur/ANDyParser/README.md

 #### Potential activities

 The next element that needs to be defined are potential activities, we seperate them from the entities by using "%%".
-They must all be defined in one block and must contain the activators, inhibitors adn results as well as the duration
+They must all be defined in one block and must contain the activators, inhibitors and results as well as the duration
  example:

 ();((cI,1)) -2-> ((tetR,+1))